31 of the Best Leadership Movies You Can Find to Inspire and Entertain

-Moneyball follows the story of a baseball general manager going against decades of conventional baseball wisdom to restructure a team and win with odds stacked against him.
+Moneyball follows the story of a general manager of a professional baseball team going against decades of conventional wisdom to restructure a team and win with odds stacked against him.

 This true story shows you can defy the norm and come out on top.
 You can take an organization far through out-of-the-box thinking and assembling the right team.
 Sometimes, all you need is the determination to go the distance.

 Out-of-the-box thinking is essential to survive in a competitive landscape with limited resources.